kkensuke/myjb-en/latex/latex.md

 - [beamer](./beamer.md)
 - [\newcommands](./newcommands.md)

-You can download all the files related to these sections [here](https://github.com/kkensuke/setting/tree/main/.home)(remove the dot in the name when saving).
+You can download all the files related to these sections [here](https://github.com/kkensuke/latex-template/tree/main/latex-template).